dib-lab/2020-paper-sourmash-gather/manuscript.md

 containment/different genome sizes, e.g. virus/phage contained within
 other genomes.

-## Minimum metagenome covers support accurate and flexible taxonomic conversation
+## Minimum metagenome covers support accurate and flexible taxonomic assignment

 We can build a taxonomic classifier on top of minimum set covers for metagenomes by reporting the taxonomies of the constituent genomes, aggregated at